 Can I get a copy of my police check?

-Otherwise, if you want a copy of your police check result you can request one by contacting the Health Hub.
-Note that police checks are only available for three months after the result is generated.
+If you require a copy of your police check sooner than this or you have lost your initial copy and require a new one, contact the Health Hub.
+Note that copies of police checks are only available for three months after the result is generated.